7 Steps to Developing a Strategically Sound Small Business Website

 • Avoid passive voice.

-• Sentence length should vary, but average around 14 words.
+• Sentence length should vary but average around 14 words.
 People retain more that way.

 • Keep paragraphs short—just a few sentences.
 The idea is to give the eye “breathing room.”